6 first aid tips to help trees after a storm

 kwbridge/CC BY 2.0

 Nothing against Secretary's Day or National Dog Biscuit Appreciation Day, but the last Friday of every April, Arbor Day?
 A day devoted to planting and caring for trees?
-This is a day that deserves some fanfare.
+This is a day that deserves some celebrating.

 The first Arbor Day was held in Nebraska City, Nebraska in 1872 thanks to the efforts of J. Sterling Morton.
 More than one million trees were planted in Nebraska on that first Arbor Day.
 Just lovely.
 So in honor of the trees, and a day designated just for them, here's how to be an arbor nurse if you have trees damaged by a storm (an occasion which seems to be happening with increased frequency lately).